AutonomyLab/create_robot/README.md

 | Roomba 800 Series |  Yes + |
 | Roomba 900 Series |  No *  |

-_+ Verified by third-party.
-Please note [Odometry Issue #28](https://github.com/AutonomyLab/create_autonomy/issues/32)_
-_* Not verified.
-Anyone who is able to verify that this driver works or not is encouraged to contact [Jacob](https://jacobperron.ca) with their findings or open an issue._

 ## Features

 |  Feature          |  Status       |